binxuankong/poetry-generator/ReadMe.md

 - iteration is the number of iterations to train the model
 - filename is the name to save the file as, must be of *.npz format

+Note that the trained models are not included as the file size is too big to be uploaded.
+Please train your own model for the program to be functionable.